ConnorJamesRice/Leveraging-Lasso-Regression-for-Crime-Data-Analysis/README.md

 ![Lasso Objective Function](assets/lasso_objective.png)

 In our implementation, we employ the ISTA to solve this problem iteratively.
-It's worth noting that we've provided hints for efficient coding, such as the use of matrix libraries for matrix operations and selecting a suitable stopping condition.
 Additionally, we'll explore a range of λ values to create a regularization path and find λmax to initiate this path.

 ## Investigating Synthetic Data